Skip to main content

 GPS Prep courses are designed to prepare students for the program's rigorous graduate-level coursework.
 Four types of prep classes are offered: English as a Second Language, Quantitative Methods, Economics and Analytical Writing.

 Depending on your academic background you may be required to take prep courses.
 If you are required to take prep, you will receive a letter from admissions.
 You must complete the class(es) in residence at UC San Diego prior to the beginning of the fall quarter.
+There is no remote or substitute course option.

 Most Prep classes begin in early August and end in mid-September.
 ESL classes may start in early July for some students.